-For 2016, Carl will begin signing his marbles with a new yellow logo.
+For 2017, as in 2016, Carl will continue signing his marbles with a yellow CF logo.
 Carl started making marbles in 2006 and began signing them in January of 2008.
 From January 2008 until December 2009 the logo color was gold.
 From January 2010 until December 2011 the logo color was silver.
 From January 2012 until December 2013 the logo color was black.
 From January 2014 until December 2015 the logo color was white.
 These differently colored logos help to date when the marble was made.

 at the Temecula Valley Museum, 28314 Mercedes Street, Temecula, CA 92590.

 The exhibit included many large colorful panels that detailed the history of marbles from their early beginnings as simple rounded stones

 to the complex and beautiful creations of today's contemporary marble artists.
 The exhibit featured marbles from

 Carl's personal collection of vintage and contemporary glass marbles as well as a case full of his

 polymer clay mimics and contemporary art clay marbles.
 To see photos from the exhibit, click on the "Museum Show" link at the upper left of this page.
 For more information on the exhibit you can also visit temeculavalleymuseum.org.